ragu-framework/ragu-react-server-adapter/README.md

 ![Component structure](repository-assets/component-structure.png)

-You must create a `ragu-components` directory at the project root as described at `config.components.sourceRoot`.
+You must create a `ragu-components` directory at the project root.
+You can override the `ragu-components` overriding the `config.components.sourceRoot` config.

 Ragu uses a file-system based route system as same as `NextJs`.
 If you are not familiar with the concept, here an example: